 The third landmark ruling involved services for students with disabilities.
 In Cedar Rapids Community School District v.
-Garrett F., $^{23[23]}$ the Court addressed whether the Disability Act's definition of "related services" required the school district to provide a disabled student with one-on-one nursing care during school hours.
+Garrett F., 526 U.S. 66 (1999), the court addressed whether the Disability Act's definition of "related services" required the school district to provide a disabled student with one-on-one nursing care during school hours.
 Specifically, G.F. is paralyzed from the neck down and requires continuous one-on-one care, including assistance with a urinary bladder catheter and the suctioning of a tracheotomy tube.
 His care provider must be familiar with the systems that he uses but does not need to be a physician.

-The Cedar Rapids Community School District (District) argued that providing the requested services would place and undue financial burden on the District, as they would have to employ a full-time nurse to care for just one student.
-The court rejected the District's cost-based approach and held that students with disabilities who require special care during the school day are entitled to that care at public expense.
+The Cedar Rapids Community School District argued that providing the requested services would place and undue financial burden on it, as they would have to employ a full-time nurse to care for just one student.
+The court rejected the district's cost-based approach and held that students with disabilities who require special care during the school day are entitled to that care at public expense.